line/ts-remove-unused/README.md

   -p, --project <file>  Path to your tsconfig.json
   -w, --write           Write changes in place
-  -r, --recursive       Recursively look into files until the project is clean --include-d-ts        checks for unused exports in .d.ts files -h, --help            Display this message
+  -r, --recursive       Recursively look into files until the project is clean --include-d-ts        Check for unused code in .d.ts files -h, --help            Display this message
   -v, --version         Display version number